The Box climbing areas Rock Climbing

 This area has a series of cliffs and boulders of mixed-quality rhyolite.
 Nice area for winter climbing and bouldering on days with mild winter temperatures.
-Summer can be SWELTERING, but shade can be found.
-One can find a plethora of moderate sport routes in the 5.10- 5.11 range, most of which are bolted, though some require gear placement.
+Summer can be hot and buggy, but shade can be found and many sport climbing faces are very pleasant in the mornings.
+One can find a plethora of moderate sport routes in the 5.10- 5.11 range, most of which are bolted, though some are mixed and require the occasional gear placement.

 Though initial impression of rock quality may be disappointing, much of the rock is actually quite solid (and it varies depending on the area you are climbing at).
-There are some routes that have had holds reinforced with glue, and some with chipped holds, however.
+Some of the looser faces have some routes that have had holds reinforced with glue, and some were chipped.

-Well the climbing is fun, the bouldering is spectacular; particularly within the stream bed area of the box.
+Well the climbing is fun, the bouldering is spectacular, particularly up at Alf Rig.

 Rack: 10 draws, set of wires, and a single set of Camalots up to #3 should be fine.
-Though, just a set of quick draws will get you up a good percentage of the routes.
+Though, just a set of quick draws will get you up a most of the routes.

-- A good but not-yet-completed guide to both the boulders and the cliffs:
+- An seemingly abandoned but promising guide to both the boulders and the cliffs: enchantedtower.com enchantedtower.com/PrintDrafts...

 "The Enchanted Tower, Sport Climbing Socorro and Datil, New Mexico" by Salomon Maestas and Matthew A. Jones, 1993.
 (Out of print)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Box Canyon Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Box climbing areas:

 BETA PHOTO: Overview map of bouldering areas at Box with roads...